 - Tap beside a file name to view your options.
 The options may include:

-- Info: Displays the file's properties—when created, last modified, location/path on the device, file size
+- Info: Display the file's properties—when created, last modified, location/path on the device, file size.

-- Delete: Removes the item from the file share folder if your permissions allow
+- Delete: Remove the item from the file share folder if your permissions allow.

 - View Online

 - Add to Offline: Download the files and folders to the Offline folder to work on when you are offline.